-This Notice Describes How Medical Information About You May Be Used and Disclosed and How You Can Get Access To This Information.
+This Notice Describes How Health Information About You May Be Used and Disclosed and How You Can Get Access To This Information.
 Please Review It Carefully.

 Who Will Follow This Notice

-This notice describes the medical information practices of Delta Dental of Iowa. ("Delta Dental") and that of any third party that receives medical information from or for us to assist us in providing your dental benefits.
+This notice describes our health information practices and that of any third party that receives health information from or for us to assist us in providing your benefits.

-We understand that medical information about you and your health is personal.
-We are committed to protecting medical information about you.
-We create a record of the dental claims submitted for payment under your dental plan.
-This notice applies to all of the medical records we maintain.
-Your personal dentist may have different policies or notices regarding the dentist's use and disclosure of your medical information created in the dentist's office.
+We understand that health information about you and your health is personal.
+We are committed to protecting health information about you.
+We create a record of the claims submitted for payment under your dental and/or vision benefits plan.
+This notice applies to all of the health records we maintain.
+Your provider may have different policies or notices regarding the provider’s use and disclosure of your health information created in the provider’s office.

 - follow the terms of the notice that is currently in effect.

 We are also required to provide notice to you of a breach of your unsecured protected health information.